MUSEUM OF THE ORIGINS OF MAN

 -

-Floral paintings on tiles in the post-paleolithic (Fig. F62)
+Floral representations on tiles in the post-Paleolithic (Fig. F62)

 -